Chia-Network/pool-reference/SPECIFICATION.md

 A pool operator can support any number of farmers.

 ## Farmer identification
-A farmer is uniquely identified by the identifier of the farmers singleton blockchain, this is what `launcher_id` refers to.
+A farmer is uniquely identified by the identifier of the farmers singleton on the blockchain, this is what `launcher_id` refers to.
 The `launcher_id` can be used as a primary key.
-The pool must periodically check the singleton on the blockchain to validate that it's farming to the pool, and not escaping or farming to another pool.
+The pool must periodically check the singleton on the blockchain to validate that it's farming to the pool, and not leaving or farming to another pool.

 ## Farmer authentication
 For the farmer to authenticate at the pool the following time based authentication token scheme must be added to the